History of Zagreb: Gradec

 The focal point of Gornji Grad is St. Mark's Square, with St. Mark's (Old Zagreb's parish church) in the middle.
 When guilds developed from the 15th to the 17th centuries as societies of craftsmen, their members (masters, journeymen and apprentices) gathered regularly at St. Mark's.
 On the church's northwest exterior wall is the oldest coat of arms of Zagreb with the year 1499 engraved on it; the original is in the Zagreb City Museum.

 At the corner of St. Mark's Square and present-day Ćirilometodska Street is Old City Hall.
 The building, which has been altered and reconstructed several times, still hosts meetings of the Zagreb City Council.
 On the opposite side of the square, at the corner of Basaričekova Street, is St. Mark's parish office.
 The 16th-century house underwent reconstruction during the 18th century and the addition of an extension in the 19th century.
 At the west end of St. Mark's Square is the early-19th-century, Baroque-style Banski dvori, the former residence of the ban (viceroy) of Croatia, still used by the government of Croatia.
 Since 1734, the Croatian Parliament has met on the east side of St. Mark's Square.

 Little is known about the medieval appearance of Vlaška Street.
 The name of the settlement was Vlaška Ves, or Vicus Latinorum in Latin.
 In the old part of present-day Vlaška Street, below the archbishop's residence and gardens, is a row of houses built from the end of the 18th to the beginning of the 19th centuries along the old road.

 Medieval documents mention watermills and public baths along Medveščak Stream, in the valley between Gradec and Kaptol.
 Road construction in the area began during the 18th century and the first half of the 19th.
 The east bank of the stream was part of Kaptol, and its west bank part of Gradec.

+Kaptol and Gradec rivalry

+The development of Kaptol began in 1094 after the foundation of the diocese, while the growth of Gradec began after the Golden Bull was issued in 1242.

+In the history of the city of Zagreb, there have been numerous conflicts between Gradec and Kaptol.
+The imperfect medieval legal system led to strifes, legal disputes and violent conflicts between two neighbouring hills, as Kaptol meddled into economic life of Gradec.
+For one, Kaptol aimed to collect rents (mitnica and placovina) on entire territory of Zagreb, including Gradec, as kings granted them these rights.
+On the other hand, from perspective of Gradec, this violated the royal privileges granted to them by 1242 Golden Bull.
+Such situation led to centuries of skirmishes and bitter rivalry.
+During the periods of turmoils in the country, the two hills also tended to align with the opposing sides.